All Articles

 Swim into Safety this Summer

-For many Texas families, a sparkling swimming pool is the perfect backyard feature to counter summer's sizzling heat — while having some family fun, too.
-But how does one keep everyone safe?
+For many families, a sparkling swimming pool is the perfect backyard feature to counter summer’s sizzling heat — while having some family fun, too.
+But how can you keep everyone safe?

 Yes, although backyard pools can provide soothing respite from soaring temperatures, they can also be dangerous, especially for young children.

-For instance, did you know that drowning is the leading cause of death1 in children ages 1 to 4 years?
-Or that 80% of children treated in emergency departments for non-fatal pool or spa-related injuries were five years or younger?2
+For instance, did you know that drowning is the leading cause of death1 in children ages 1 to 4?
+Or that every year in the United States there are over 4,000 unintentional drowning deaths.2

 By following the right safety measures, however, you can have fun in your backyard pool and still be safe this summer.
-Here are eight tips to help you maximize your swimming pool safety.
+Here are some tips to help you maximize your swimming pool safety.

 Make access to water difficult